 The MAC Mentorship Program aims to foster an inclusive and supportive learning experience.
 Students from underrepresented groups are especially encouraged to join.
 Underrepresented students include those who identify as African American/ Black, Hispanic/Latino(a), and/or Native American/Alaskan Native.
 First-generation college students and those who have experienced socioeconomic hardship are also strongly encouraged to apply.

-The MMP application is currently closed and will reopen in Fall 2022.
 We are reviewing and considering applicants on a rolling basis and encourage you to apply today!
 If you need additional information or have any questions, please contact Dave Jackson at Dave_Jackson@kenan-flagler.unc.edu.